SFrinking/INFOMAIR/README.md

 Dialog State Agent created for the course 1-GS Methods in AI research (INFOMAIR) 2020-2021 at Utrecht University.
 Current functionality is train and test classifier, classify user utterance.

+Run Dialogue_Agent.py for the text based chatbot for restaurant domain. classification.py contains functions to train and test classifiers.

 # Packages
 ```
 Pandas